input-output-hk/mithril/docs/website/root/manual/operate/become-mithril-spo.md

 sidebar_position: 1
 ---

-import NetworksMatrix from '../../networks-matrix.md';
 import CompiledBinaries from '../../compiled-binaries.md'

-# SPO onboarding guide
+# Become a Mithril SPO

 ## The journey with Mithril toward `mainnet`